gborodulin/irsDocumentScraper/README.txt

 You will be asked to enter a tax form name (case sensitive).
 *Example: Form W-2*

-You will then be asked to enter a range of years seperated by a dash ('-').
+If the form exists, you will then be asked to enter a range of years separated by a dash ('-').
 *Example: 2018-2020*

 The utility will create a folder in the repository with the same name as the tax form and download all PDFs within the given range to the folder.